-The total biomass and carbon was found slightly higher in Chilaune dominated block (biomass=113.18 t/ha, carbon = 53.20 t/ha) than the katus dominated block (biomass=103.00 t/ ha, carbon = 48.41 t/ha) (Figure 6).
+The total biomass and carbon was found slightly higher in Chilaune dominated block (biomass=113.18 t/ha, carbon = 53.20 t/ha) than the Katus dominated block (biomass=103.00 t/ha, carbon = 48.41 t/ha) (Figure 5 and 6).
 Total biomass and carbon at whole forest was found 108.09 t/ha and 50.80 t/ha respectively.
-Mean carbon content on chilaune dominated block was not found significantly different with the katus dominated forest (t-value=0.6597, p=0.5228) (Table 2).Our finding on total biomass carbon was similar with the findings of Shrestha (2009).
+Mean carbon content on Chilaune dominated block was not found significantly different with the Katus dominated forest (t-value=0.6597, p=0.5228) (Table 2).
+Our finding on total biomass carbon was similar with the findings of Shrestha (2009).
 He reported 52.32 t/ha and 47.9 t/ha total biomass carbon at Schima-Castanopsis forest of 1100-1200m and 1350-1500m elevation respectively.
-In contrast to our finding, Pandit (2014) estimated 302,004 t/ha total biomass carbon.
+In contrast to our finding Pandit (2014) estimated 302.004 t/ha total biomass carbon.
+National average carbon stock is 110.07 t/ha (DFRS, 2015) which is considerably higher than our findings.
 Level of human disturbance and management intervention largely determines the carbon content.
 The variation in carbon content in different studies could be due to difference in disturbance and management intervention.
-Our finding is consistent with the findings of most of the studies conducted in the Schima-Castanopsis forest of midhills of Nepal.
+Our finding is consistent with the findings of the most of the studies conducted in Schima-Castanopsis forest of midhills of Nepal.
 The variation in carbon content suggest us to conduct more studies about carbon content of forest having different biophysical condition and disturbance and management intervention.